Distributionally Robust RRT with Risk Allocation: Distributionally Robust Risk Allocation

 \subsection{Exact Risk Allocation (ERA) Algorithm}

 The aim of ERA is to allocate as little risks $\delta_{ik}$ and $\kappa_{jk}$ as possible for all obstacles $i \in \mathcal{B}$ and the constraints defining the state constraint set $\calx$ at all time steps $k$ that fulfill the DR risk constraint in \eqref{cc_individual} and \eqref{cc_individual_env} respectively.
 Note that ERA cannot be done if the mean state $\hat{x}_k$ is either inside the obstacle or outside $\calx$ as such paths will be deemed as non-feasible.
-Hence, we define the ERA problem with Boolean conditions for each constraints defining the obstacle $i \in \mathcal{B}$ and the constraints defining the state constraint set $\calx$.
+Hence, we define the ERA problem with Boolean conditions for each constraints defining the obstacle $i \in \mathcal{B}$ and the constraints defining the state constraint set $\calx$. \begin{problem} Find the minimum risk $\delta_{ik}$ for $i \in \mathcal{B}$ at all time steps $k \in [1:T]$ such that $\mathbf{h}_{ik} = \top$, and the minimum risk $\kappa_{jk}$ for which $\mathbf{g}^{l}_{k} = \top$ for $l=[1:n_{e}]$. \end{problem}